littlespray/b1k-baselines/tutorials/openpi.md

 ### Finetune OpenPi

 **
-We provide a OpenPi checkpoint for picking_up_trash task [here](https://drive.google.com/file/d/1G_ACu3uUP_9RmXDgqa7307aFt28G-vJN/view?usp=sharing).
+We provide a Pi0 checkpoint for:
+    - turning_on_radio task [here](https://drive.google.com/file/d/1tsOB6Hfw27eo_V2P7lYZZUGIfgyTbck_/view?usp=sharing).
+This checkpoint has been trained for 50k steps.
+    - picking_up_trash task [here](https://drive.google.com/file/d/1G_ACu3uUP_9RmXDgqa7307aFt28G-vJN/view?usp=sharing).
 This checkpoint has been trained for 50k steps.

 If you would like to run eval only feel free to skip to the last section.
 **